openstack/monasca-agent/README.md

 The Libvirt plugin provides metrics for virtual machines when run on the hypervisor server.
 It provides two sets of metrics per measurement: one designed for the owner of the VM, and one intended for the owner of the hypervisor server.

 ### Configuration
 The `monasca-setup` program will configure the Libvirt plugin if `nova-api` is running, `/etc/nova/nova.conf` exists, and `python-novaclient` is installed.

+In order to fetch data on hosted compute instances, the Libvirt plugin needs to be able to talk to the Nova API.
+It does this using credentials found in `/etc/nova/nova.conf` under `[keystone_authtoken]`, obtained when `monasca-setup` is run, and stored in `/etc/monasca/agent/conf.d/libvirt.yaml` as `admin_user`, `admin_password`, `admin_tenant_name`, and `admin_password`.
+These credentials are only used to build and update the [Instance Cache](#instance-cache).

-It uses a cache directory to persist data, which is `/dev/shm` by default.
+The Libvirt plugin uses a cache directory to persist data, which is `/dev/shm` by default.
 On non-Linux systems (BSD, Mac OSX), `/dev/shm` may not exist, so `cache_dir` would need to be changed accordingly, either in `monasca_setup/detection/plugins/libvirt.py` prior to running `monasca-setup`, or `/etc/monasca/agent/conf.d/libvirt.yaml` afterwards.

 `nova_refresh` specifies the number of seconds between calls to the Nova API to refresh the instance cache.
 This is helpful for updating VM hostname and pruning deleted instances from the cache.
 By default, it is set to 14,400 seconds (four hours).
 Set to 0 to refresh every time the Collector runs, or to None to disable regular refreshes entirely (though the instance cache will still be refreshed if a new instance is detected).